Vande Bharat Express will take you from Ludhiana to Delhi in 3 hours 20 mins

 Eight years after it was launched in November 2011 following the demands of Ludhiana businessmen and industrialists, the New Delhi-Ludhiana Shatabdi is set to be discontinued.

-However, the Railways will on October 5 start operating a new luxury semi-high speed train — the Vande Bharat Express (T-18) — which will cover the Ludhiana-Delhi route in 3 hours and 20 minutes as compared to the 5 hours and 25 minutes this Shatabdi takes.
+However, the Railways will on October 5 start operating a new luxury semi-high speed train — the Vande Bharat Express (T-18) — which will cover the Delhi-Ludhiana route in 3 hours and 20 minutes as compared to the 5 hours and 25 minutes this Shatabdi takes.
 The train will finally stop at Katra in J&K (a travel time of 8 hours from Delhi), where the shrine of Vaishno Devi is located.

 The Shatabdi will have its final run on October 3.
 It has been converted into Superfast Intercity Express from New Delhi to Lohian Khas via Rohtak, Jind, Dhuri, Sangrur, Ludhiana, Jalandhar city and Sultanpur Lodhi, and will run five days a week from October 4.